About the course

 Areas of exploration in our modules include, but are not limited to:

 - Dramatic literature from Ancient Greek tragedy and Shakespeare, to modern plays from around the world

-- Political ideas, human rights and social issues in recent theatre
+- Staging political ideas, human rights and social justice issues

 “Starting at Essex was a wonderful experience.
 Everyone is so welcoming and friendly, and the Theatre Arts Society allowed me to socialise with a lot of like-minded students.
 I am now working for a number of different organisations as a theatre facilitator, including Almeida Projects, Mercury Theatre and Stagecoach.
 I am so proud that I am able to use different elements of my degree everyday in my work.”